-In the end, the better home theater system depends on your needs.
+In the end, the better wireless home theater system depends on your needs.
 The advantages of a 5.
 1 surround sound vs 7.
 1 system are numerous, mainly because it’s the more common setup.
 5. 1 models are out-of-the-box, making it easy to find troubleshooting instructions online since many people use it.

 Comparing 5.
 1 vs 7.
 1 systems, the former would also be enough for most living rooms.
 It’s only for larger rooms where it may not provide enough coverage.

-That said, a 7.
+That said, top-performing 7.
 1 system would be the better choice if you have a bigger space.
 Comparing 5.
 1 sound vs 7.
 1 sound, you can enjoy Blu-ray movies and video games designed for a 7.
 1 setup.

 However, it’s important to consider the disadvantages, too.
 When you use 7.
 1 surround sound in a small room size, the surround sound experience could be bit dull instead of clear.
 Plus, since they’re not that common, you might have to buy independent components with 7.
 1 models.